lucrae/django-cheat-sheet/README.md

 # Django Cheat-sheet
-A concise cheat-sheet for creating web apps with the Django framework.
+A concise cheat-sheet for creating web apps with the Django framework using Python.

 Django v2.0 documentation: https://docs.djangoproject.com/en/2.0/